-THAT the Niagara Catholic District School Board approve the Award of Construction Tender for the Building Envelope Upgrade at Lakeshore Catholic High School to Manorcore Group Inc. for \$865,600 (HST excluded), as presented.
+THAT the Committee of the Whole recommend that the Niagara Catholic District School Board approve the Award of Construction Tender for the Building Envelope Upgrade at Lakeshore Catholic High School to Manorcore Group Inc. for \$865,600 (HST excluded), as presented.